Skip to main content

 A big question amongst many poker players is whether or not you need a good knowledge of poker mathematics to be a winning poker player.
 The simple answer is that it is by no means essential to incorporate mathematics into every situation, but by doing so you should be giving yourself more of an edge.
 The maths involved in poker decisions is not complex by any means, and anyone with a standard level of education is able to perform the calculations quickly in their heads whilst at the poker table.
 Mathematics can be used in poker to work out the probability of certain cards being dealt at any point during the hand.
 If we are able to work out the probabilities, we can then determine whether or not it is worth calling a bet to chase after a draw.
 So obviously if we can work out that a certain draw is unlikely to be completed by the river, we will be less inclined to call big bets to try and catch those cards.
 Using the probability of completing a draw along with the amount you have to

-Position Strategies in Poker
+Bet Sizing in Poker